 Welcome to my RV-10 construction log website.
 You may be wondering why I am building my own airplane.
 Couple of reasons.

 First it is much less expensive to build than to purchase an aircraft of equal specifications.
 The Van's line of kit aircraft have a long line of performance and safety records that make this much more attractive than purchasing.
-Over 6300 of the Van's Aircraft RV line have been COMPLETED and FLOWN, with several thousand more currently under construction by people like me including over 1000 of my model with over 200 having been completed and flown.
+Over 10,000 of the Van's Aircraft RV line have been COMPLETED and FLOWN, with several thousand more currently under construction by people like me.
+Van's quotes that 1.5 RV series aircraft are completed every day.
 You may be surprised how many aircraft out there are amateur built.

 You can also figure building will be about 1/3rd the hard cash cost of buying.
 Of course that doesn't count any sweat equity which averages around 1500-2000 hours for this aircraft.